R-Morgan/NGramCrackers/README.md

      Windows functionality will depend on my ability to cross-compile to such a binary.

    I have met few programmers like me: non-professional, self-taught (with community support!), hobbiest programmers.
 During the writing of my thesis, I was frustrated by what sort of tools were available: Consumer products intended for non-programmers or full libraries for much better programmers than I was at that time.
 NGramCrackers is both a CLI tool and Libre backend API, written in Haskell, of the same name.

-     Corpus linguists need high quality, Free software analytic tools that are capable of handling 5+ million word corpora spread over many documents.
-     Corpus linguists should not be bound to proprietary OSes because the best tools available are not cross-platform.
-Similarly, there needs to be an intermediary step from consumer-GUI frontends to fully functional text processing APIs.

   -- NGramCrackers is intended to provide easy outputting of usefully formatted
      (e.g., .csv, .tsv, etc.) data.
-No one should ever have to manually copy and paste output from a GUI to a spreadsheet programme to get a CSV to use in an analysis conducted with R (or whatever other statistical package).
+No one should ever have to manually copy and paste output from a GUI to a spreadsheet programme to get a CSV to use in an analysis conducted with external software.

 Versioning Information
 ------------------------